Trial of Benjamin Netanyahu: Trial

 On 5 December 2023, trial judges agreed to reduce the number of court hearings to two days a week due to the security concerns related to the ongoing Gaza war.
 At the end of December 2023, it was decided that the number of days would increase to four in February 2024.
 In January they announced that there would be 3 days of discussions starting on the 22nd of that month.

 The prosecution rested in July 2024.
 Netanyahu's testimony was scheduled to begin on 2 December, following a request from the defense to postpone his testimony so as to give him time to prepare.
 On 10 November, the defense filed another motion to postpone the testimony, by 10 additional weeks, until the end of February 2025; on 13 November, the court denied the motion and ruled that the testimony should start on 2 December as scheduled, although later partially accepted another request and agreed to begin the testimony on 10 December.
 A hearing scheduled for 17 December was canceled as well, as were two weeks of hearings during January, following Netanyahu's undergoing minor surgery.
 Netanyahu's cross examination began on 3 June 2025.
+Cross-examination continued in February 2026.

+On 30 November 2025, Netanyahu formally asked president Isaac Herzog for a pardon regarding his trial.
+Herzog insisted upon receiving a legal opinion from the Ministry of Justice prior to making his own decision on the matter.
+On 24 March 2026, the opinion was submitted to Herzog's office to be reviewed by his legal advisor prior to a decision being made.
+It was submitted by Heritage Minister Amichai Eliyahu after Minister of Justice Yariv Levin recused himself due to his having served as a witness for the defense in the case.

+The court has notified Netanyahu that his trial will resume on 11 April.
+Netanyahu requested a postponement of his testimony in court.

+Netanyahu's cross-examination was completed in June 2026, though he is expected to be questioned by attorneys of his co-defendants.
+His testimony was complete on 24 June, following "98 hearings."

 Reactions

+Domestic political reactions

+Several Israeli political figures and public actors responded to the continuation of the trial of Benjamin Netanyahu.
+Opposition leader Yair Lapid has repeatedly argued that Netanyahu should step down from political life in connection with the legal proceedings.
+In response to discussions surrounding a potential pardon, Lapid stated that any such measure should only follow an admission of guilt and retirement from politics.
+National Security Minister Itamar Ben-Gvir, along with other coalition allies, publicly supported Netanyahu during the course of the legal proceedings.
+Members of his Likud party and cabinet figures attended court sessions in support of him, with some describing the trial as politically motivated.
+Opposition figure Benny Gantz warned that weakening judicial institutions could endanger Israel's democratic system and national stability, and called for preserving institutional checks and the rule of law.